 Treatment in hospitals in Luxembourg is free but the CNS operates on a system of reimbursements so patients have to pay upfront and then submit receipts to get the money back.
 Although treatment is free, patients (with the exception of children) are charged €19.92 per night for overnight stays and €⁄9.96 for a day visit.

-Reimbursements are made (usually between 80 – 100% of the full costs) for:
+Reimbursements are made (usually between 80 – 100% of the full costs) for things such as:

 - medical care